Sergei Krikalev: Mir

 In July 1991, Krikalev agreed to stay on Mir as flight engineer for the next crew, scheduled to arrive in October because the next two planned flights had been reduced to one.
 The engineer slot on the Soyuz TM-13 flight on 2 October 1991, was filled by Toktar Aubakirov, an astronaut from the Kazakh Soviet Socialist Republic, who had not been trained for a long-duration mission.
 Both Aubakirov and Franz Viehböck, the first Austrian astronaut, returned with Artsebarsky on 10 October 1991.
 Commander Alexander Volkov remained on board with Krikalev.
 After the crew replacement in October, Volkov and Krikalev continued Mir experiment operations and conducted another EVA before returning to Earth on 25 March 1992.

 Throughout his various missions aboard Mir, Krikalev regularly communicated with various amateur radio operators (hams) across the globe.
-A particularly lengthy relationship was formed between Krikalev and amateur radio operator Margaret Iaquinto.
+A particularly lengthy relationship was formed between Krikalev and Australian amateur radio operator Margaret Iaquinto.
 At one point during one of his stays in space, he contacted her once a day for an entire year.
 Krikalev and Iaquinto successfully communicated via packet radio for the first time in history between an orbiting space station and an amateur radio operator.
 They communicated about personal matters, as well as political ones.
 Iaquinto set up a makeshift digital bulletin board that the Mir cosmonauts would often use to obtain uncensored western news and information regarding the state of the collapsing Soviet Union.

 Krikalev was in space when the Soviet Union was dissolved on 26 December 1991.
 With the Baikonur Cosmodrome and the landing area both being located in the newly independent Kazakhstan, there was a great deal of uncertainty about the fate of his mission.
 He remained in space twice as long as originally planned, spending a total of 311 days in space.
-Because Krikalev spent so much time in space away from Earth’s center of gravity, time dilation (or the slowing down of clocks) caused him to be 0.02 seconds younger than other people born at the same time as him.
+Because Krikalev spent so much time in space traveling at high velocities, time dilation (or the slowing down of clocks) caused him to be 0.02 seconds younger than other people born at the same time as him.
 He returned to Earth on 25 March and is sometimes referred to as the "last Soviet citizen".
 These events are documented and contextualized in Romanian filmmaker Andrei Ujică's 1995 documentary Out of the Present.
-Krikalev's story inspired the 2017 film Sergio & Sergei, directed by Ernesto Daranas.
+Krikalev's story inspired the 2017 film Sergio and Sergei, directed by Ernesto Daranas.